Investment Insights

 A second tranche of low to medium-risk investments might be created for capital that could be called upon in three to seven years.
 Finally, capital that may not be required for seven years or more can be allocated to a tranche comprising investments that reflect the client’s highest tolerance for risk.

 An attraction of tranching is that capital can cascade from one bucket to another as its time horizon shortens.
-So, clients never need to pull money out of markets at short notice – and can feel completely in control of the level of risk and accessibility of their capital at all times.
+So, clients never need to pull money out of markets at short notice – and can always feel in control of the level of risk and accessibility of their capital.

 A big appeal that cash has over investment is that its nominal value doesn’t fall.
 Shares, on the other hand, can see daily movements up and down in their price.